Scientific name: Leporacanthicus sp.

 If the secondary sexual traits are a little to subtle, a view on the genital area can reveal a lot.
 So far every female of all our Leporacanthicus species we keep at home, show yellow colored pigments around the papilla and so also "L314".

 So far we managed to get our group to spawn only once.
 This was induced by seperating a harmonizing pair and feeding them well with protein rich food.
-Two closed round caves were added in the tank with one big stone slate on top, used as a roof, to give the fish a shadowy area around the caves, so that they don't feel stressed.
+We added two round caves in the tank with one big stone slate on top, used as a roof, to give the fish a shadowy area around the caves, so that they don't feel stressed.
 The temperature was raised to around 30° C and almost daily water changes of at least 50% with a osmosis/tap-water mix.
 The EC was lowered to around 100 mS. A strong streaming pump was positioned in a way to blow the current directly to the entrances of the caves.
 A bubble stone was positioned directly under the streaming pump, so that the oxygen gets diffused well in the whole tank.

 After several days of tunneling, the female spawned in a middle sized cave, where both of them just fitted in together.
 The male took care of the eggs the next following days.
 Sadly the egg batch didn't develop well and died off, before the fry could hatch.
 The male ate the bad egg batch later on.